sechangg/seikosite/index.md

 ## The Idea

-**The course should add parallel tracks in different languages, because it will make the coursework more intuitive for students who have experience in and inclinations toward certain languages.** Today every COMP110 student is taught in Python.
+**The course should add parallel tracks in different languages, because it will make the coursework more intuitive for students who have experience in and inclinations toward certain languages.** Right now every COMP110 student is taught in Python, but that can be a little grating for people who prefer a different language.
 My hypothesis is that students arrive with meaningfully different language backgrounds and programming experience, and that a one-size-fits-all track under-serves the more experienced students at one end and may still miss lower-friction on-ramps for students coming from other paradigms.

 ## Summary of the Analysis

 I combined the two anonymized survey files (`survey_izzi.csv` and `survey_alyssa.csv`) into a single column-oriented table using the `columnar` and `concat` utilities from `data_utils.py`, then narrowed the table to the columns most relevant to this question: `comp_major`, `prior_exp`, `prior_time`, `languages`, and the six self-reported course-experience metrics (`pace`, `difficulty`, `understanding`, `interesting`, `valuable`, `would_recommend`).
-The six course-experience columns were converted to integers for averaging.
+Then I converted the six course-experience columns to integers for averaging.

 I wrote a custom `group_by` function in `data_utils.py` that takes a column-oriented table and a column name, splits each cell of that column on commas (so a student who knows `"Python, Java / C#"` is counted in both groups), and returns a `dict[str, dict[str, list[str]]]` keyed by the distinct category values.
 Using this, I grouped the merged table three ways and computed per-group averages across the six course-experience metrics, producing three complementary views of the student population.
+I also wrote a simple mean function that takes in a list and outputs a float.

 ### Visualization 1 — Course ratings by language known